 Are you really in Andalusia if you don’t see a Moorish fortress or palace?…nah.
 The Alcazaba is one of the city’s historical and cultural gems and definitely one of the best things to do in Malaga.
 Located in the center of the city and at the base of Mount Gibralfaro (see below), this historic fortress-palace dates back to Muslim rule and gets its name for the Arabic word for “citadel.”
 Stroll through the Moorish archways of the fortress and take in the spectacular views of the city and ocean.

 2. The Castle on Mount Gibralfaro.

 Continue up the hill from the Alcazaba and you’ll get a great mix of exercise and sweeping views of Malaga and the Mediterranean.
 The Gibralfaro Castle on top of the hill, which also dates back to Muslim rule, is probably the best lookout point in the city.
 Reward yourself by enjoying a caña with a view at the cafe at the top!

 3. The Picasso Museum.

-Important reminder: Pablo Picasso was born in Malaga.
+Reminder: Pablo Picasso was born in Malaga.
 That’s kind of important.
-To pay proper homage, head over to the fantastic Picasso Museum tucked away in Malaga’s centro histórico.
+To pay proper homage, head over to the fantastic Picasso Museum tucked away in the center of town.
 The museum is located in a historic palace with a pleasant central courtyard and contains some of the legend’s most notable works.
-Some of my favorites include the colorful Woman in Beret and Checked Dress and the striking Woman with Her Arms Raised.
+Some of my favorites in the museum include the colorful Woman in Beret and Checked Dress and the striking Woman with Her Arms Raised – you can find more of P’s top works here.
 If you’re a fan of Picasso or modern art in general, this is definitely one of the best things to do in Malaga.
 PS – Credited teachers get in free!

 4. Muelle Uno.